The professional craft of film budgeting for a movie or tv series production

 Post Production

 Post Production refers to the expense of finishing the movie or tv series.
-This section contains all costs of post production supervision, editing, sound, music, conforming, color correction, manufacturing of deliverables, and creation of assets which allow the distribution of the entertainment content.
+This section contains all costs of post production supervision, editing, sound, music, color correction, deliverables – creation of assets which allow the distribution of the show.

 Contractual Charges